HolyBlackCat/quasi-msys2/README.md

 ## Basic usage

 * `make install _gcc _gdb` to install MSYS2 GCC and GDB.<br>
-  Then you can run `make upgrade` from time to time to update the installed packages.
+  You're encouraged to routinely run `make upgrade` to update the installed packages.

 * `env/shell.sh` to start a sub-shell configured for cross-compiling.
 Type `exit` to return to the original shell.